-(3) Organization and Personnel: Proposals should demonstrate knowledge and experience in delivering the type of project requested in this application or otherwise explain why this organization can reasonably by expected to success in the delivery of this project.
+(3) Organization and Personnel: Proposals should demonstrate knowledge and experience in delivering the type of project requested in this application or otherwise explain why this organization can reasonably be expected to succeed in the delivery of this project.

-(4) Partnerships: Letters of support from each partner that is making a significant contribution to the project are required with the application package (see (10) Appendices below).
+(4) Partnerships: Letters of support from each partner that is making a significant contribution to the project are required with the application package (see "(10) Appendices" below).
 Wherever reasonable, proposals should include partnerships with school divisions and/or the state department of education (if the applicant is not one of these entities).